-Compared to other types of cosmetic breast surgery, surgery for inverted nipple correction is quite easy for a patient to undergo, due to the small, localised area of focus.
-Rather than putting a patient to sleep, only a local anaesthetic is required.
+Surgery for inverted nipple correction is quite easy for a patient to undergo, due to the small, localised area of focus.

 After ensuring that you are happy to proceed and as comfortable as possible, our specialists will make a small incision beneath the nipple in order to cut tissue and milk ducts that are causing the nipple to retract, resulting in the desired protrusion.

 Our staff will be on hand to check up on you before, and shortly after your surgery.
-Due to the fairly low-invasiveness of the procedure, it is very likely that you will be able to go home the same day as the surgery.
-In the meantime, you will be provided a comfortable space for rest and any further assistance is simply available upon requesting help from our friendly staff.
-We highly recommend either hiring a taxi, reliable public transport or asking a friend/family member to assist you in travelling back from our hospital grounds as we do not recommend driving yourself after surgery.
+Due to the fairly low invasive nature of the procedure, it is very likely that you will be able to go home the same day as the surgery.
+In the meantime, you will be provided with a comfortable space for rest.
+Any further assistance you need is simply available by requesting help from our friendly staff.
+We highly recommend either hiring a taxi, reliable public transport or asking a friend/family member to assist you in travelling back from our hospital as we do not recommend driving yourself after surgery.

-As with any kind of surgery, you will experience some bruising and aching, although you will be provided with a healthy amount of pain medication, along with expert consultation and advice.
+As with any kind of surgery, you will experience some bruising and aching, and you will be provided with expert consultation and advice.

 You may notice some very light scarring, although it is usually difficult to notice.